jerrell-y/SC1015-miniproj-pizza/README.md

 ## About

 Welcome to our mini project for SC1015.
+Our objective is to find out what is a suitable location for us to set up our pizza shop and an appropriate price to sell our pizza at.
 We will be analyzing data from [Pizza Restaurants in the US](https://www.kaggle.com/datasets/cid007/pizza-restaurants-us).
 Please view the source code in order from:

 1. [EDA](insert link to code here)
+[Explanation of code here]
-2. [Data prep and cleaning](insert link here)
+2. [Data prep and cleaning](insert link here) [Explanation of code here]
-3. [Setting up the ML problem](insert link here)
+3. [Setting up the ML problem](insert link here) [Explanation of code here]

 ## Contributors